-Faculty Rule HSC.1.19.2.1 refers to ALDA/E111, ALDA112 and ALDA/E122.
-See Faculty Rule HSC.4.7.1 w.r.t. choice of sport modules
+[#] Faculty Rule HSC.1.19.2.1 refers to ALDA/E111, ALDA112 and ALDA/E122.

-HSC.4.11 BACHELOR OF HEALTH SCIENCES WITH RECREATION SCIENCE AND PSYCHOLOGY
+HSC.4.11 BACHELOR OF HEALTH SCIENCES WITH RECREATION SCIENCE AND PSYCHOLOGY a.
+Demonstrate critical and creative thinking in the use of science, research and technology with relevant theoretical knowledge (models, theories, etc.)